moparisthebest/rusty-keys/README.md

 The Problem
 -----------
-If you ever have mapped keys on linux, you know that there is the console keymap (loadkeys) and the X keymap (setxkbmap) also things like SDL and Virtualbox grab the input directly and respect no maps.
+If you ever have mapped keys on linux, you know that there is the console keymap (loadkeys) and the X keymap (setxkbmap), also things like SDL and Virtualbox grab the input directly and respect no maps.
 Lastly I want to revert to QWERTY when holding ctrl so ctrl+c works just like normal, without remapping all programs to ctrl+j.
 Linux keymaps cannot do this either.

 The Solution
 ------------
 1. Grab a keyboard device directly so only we can read events from it.
-2. Create a new keyboard input device with uinput, this is identical to any other keyboard device to anything running on the box.
+2. Create a new keyboard input device with uinput, this looks identical to any other keyboard device to anything running on the box.
-3. Read input_events from real device, map them, send them to our created device.
+3. Read input_events from the real device, map them, send them to our created device.

 This solution is what rusty-keys implements, it works in ttys, in X, in virtualbox even running windows or whatever, on SDL games, it will work literally everywhere, because rusty-keys just creates a regular keyboard.